ITCUI-XJTLU/DAESC-GPU/bioinformatics_pipeline/README.md

        individual_list=/path/to/mypipeline/list_test_individuals.txt \
        line_number=\${SLURM_ARRAY_TASK_ID}"
 ```
-We explains parameters of the script:
+Required:
+- job-name: the job name of SLURM
+- output, error: log file
+- array: how many array you want to use.
+It depends on the numder of the lines of file `list_test_individuals.txt`.
+For example, if your txt file `list_test_individuals.txt` has 10 lines, you need to use 10 array, 1-10
+- cpus-per-task: the number of CPUs for each task
+- mem: the number of memory per task
+- time: the longest runtime of scripts
+- partition: your computing resource
 - root_path: your working dictionary.
-In this project, because we want to save all data in the path `/path/to/mypipeline`, so we set `root_path=/path/to/mypipeline`
+In this document, at first, we assume we want to save all data and results under the path: `/path/to/mypipeline/`

+Optional:
-- individual_list: the path of individual list file.
-If you run the script `step0_cellbarcodes.sh` before, then this file will automated to be saved to the path `/path/to/mypipeline`
+- individual_list: the path of srr list file `list_test_individuals.txt`.
+If you run the script `pipeline4_step0_cellbarcodes.sh` before and your current path is under `/path/to/mypipeline/`, then this file will automated to be saved to the path `/path/to/mypipeline`, you do not need to change this parameter.
 - line_number: if you use SLURM, you do not need to change this.
-- array: this parameter is a little tricky, so I explain it again.
-This parameter specify how many array you want to create, because our script process one individual at one time, and use parallel computing to reduce time.
-You should compute the number of rows in the file `/path/to/mypipeline/list_test_individuals.txt` and set array to the numder of rows.
+If you use an interactive interface, then this number choose which SRR file you want to download by this script.
+For example, if line_number=1, then the script will automatically download the .sra file in your first line of `list_user_input.txt`.

 ### 3.4 Cellranger
 In this section, we use Cellranger to alignment FASTQ files to cellranger reference: